Professor Claudine Mangen

 Bacherlor's Degree in Economics (Université de Lausanne, Switzerland)

-Understanding student motivations in the auditing/accounting programs: AN exploratory research, 2017, forthcoming at Finance, Contrôle et Stratégie, forthcoming, with Aude Deville and Véronique Peres
+2017.
+Understanding student motivations in the auditing/accounting programs: An exploratory research, 2017, Finance, Contrôle et Stratégie 20(3), with A Deville and V Peres.

-Say on Pay: A wolf in sheep’s clothing?, 2012, Academy of Management Perspectives Vol 26 No 2, with Michel Magnan
+2012.
+Say on Pay: A wolf in sheep’s clothing?, Academy of Management Perspectives Vol 26 No 2, with M Magnan.

-Corporate investments: Learning from restatements, 2009, Journal of Accounting Research Vol 47 No 3, with Art Durnev
+2009.
+Corporate investments: Learning from restatements, Journal of Accounting Research Vol 47 No 3, with A Durnev.

-The success of corporate restructurings: Does executive compensation matter?, awarded a $109,836 Social Sciences and Research Council (SSHRC) grant with teaching stipend, as principal investigator, 2007-2010
+The success of corporate restructurings: Does executive compensation matter?, $109,836 Social Sciences and Humanities Research Council (SSHRC) grant with teaching stipend, principal investigator, 2007-2010, with M Magnan.